Cox Cable TV for Seniors

 The Basic Cable TV Package: Cox Contour TV Starter

-Starting at $53 per month, Cox TV Starter is the provider’s least expensive package.
-It’s about half the cost of starter packages from other major cable TV providers providers we've reviewed like Xfinity or Mediacom.
-Keep in mind this bare-bones option only offers 75 channels, 50 of which are music channels, so it’s good for budget-conscious older adults who just want a few basic networks.
-If you’re looking to get the latest news, listen to some commercial-free tunes, and access broadcast television, the Cox TV Starter package will be right up your alley.
+Starting at $61 per month, Cox TV Starter is the provider’s least expensive package.
+It’s about half the cost of starter packages from other major cable TV providers we’ve reviewed, like Xfinity or Mediacom.
+Remember, this bare-bones option only offers 75 channels, 50 of which are music channels, so it’s ideal for budget-conscious older adults who just want a few common networks.
+If you wish to get the latest news, listen to commercial-free tunes, and access broadcast television, the Cox TV Starter package will be right up your alley.
 On the other hand, Cox Contour TV is the better option if you’re looking for more channels and bells and whistles.

 The Entertainment Upgrade: Cox Contour TV Preferred

-Starting at $98 per month with 140+ channels, Cox Contour TV is a bit pricey.
-For comparison, Xfinity offers a similar package for about the same price per month as Cox, but keep in mind that Xfinity may not service your area.
-Plus, this package comes with some great perks.
-With Cox’s Contour TV, you can stream your favorite shows and movies straight from your tablet or smartphone.
-Since 62 percent of Americans over the age of 70 use a smartphone, being able to watch TV on a handheld device is nice for on-the-go seniors.1
+Starting at $115 per month with 140+ channels, Cox Contour TV is a bit pricey.
+For comparison, Xfinity offers a similar package for about the same monthly price as Cox.
+Still, this package comes with some great perks.
+You can stream your favorite shows and movies directly from your tablet or smartphone with Cox’s Contour TV.
+Since 62 percent of Americans over the age of 70 use a smartphone, being able to watch TV on a handheld device is perfect for on-the-go seniors.1

 Cox Contour TV Starter | Cox Contour TV Preferred | |